davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 ![Closeup of the middle of the Buddhabrot](/buddhabrot/unsymmetrical.jpg)

 You can see that it's not quite the same on both sides since we're ultimately picking random points to plot.
 If we somehow managed to plot an infinite number of points it _would_ look perfectly symmetrical, however.
-There's actually a bit of a subjective decision of how many points you should plot.
+How many points you should plot is ultimately a subjective decision.

 Also, philosophically I don't like the idea of mirroring it.
 If I'm going through the trouble of generating gigabytes of images I want them to at least be different!